NorwegianVeterinaryInstitute/licecalc/README.md

 ## Deploy to Connect

-App is deployed to Connect using the code in the `dev/03_deploy.R script`.
-The package `licecalc` has to be installed first from github with `remotes::install_github("NorwegianVeterinaryInstitute/licecalc")`.
+App is deployed automatically to Connect.